A joint competition run by the Royal Geographical Society (with IBG) and the Financial Times.

 Typically, we do not expect attachments to exceed email size limits.
 Please email email@example.com if you are trying to send an attachment and you have received a ‘exceeded maximum size’ message or other delivery failure.

 There will be one overall winner and up to five highly commended awards.
-We will aim to announce the award winners on the competition webpage around mid-October 2020.
+We will aim to announce the award winners on the competition webpage in late October / early November 2020.
 Please do not email us to ask for details or exact timescales before the results are published online.

 The decision of the judging panel is final.

 You can find further information about sustainability and climate change using the RGS-IBG and FT for Schools online resources